deckgo/demo/README.md

 This project used to be the original website of [DeckDeckGo].

-Following the launch of our web open source editor, it has become a demo of what could be developed with our developer kit.
+Following the launch of our web open source editor, it has become a demo of what can be created with our developer kit.

 ## Getting Started

-If you are looking to develop your own deck, using HTML or Markdown, follow the quick  👉 [Getting Started guide](https://docs.deckdeckgo.com/docs) 👈
+If you are looking to develop your own deck with HTML, follow the quick [Getting Started guide](https://docs.deckdeckgo.com/docs).

-## Example

-This [website](https://demo.deckdeckgo.com) is a full featured presentation developed with the [DeckDeckGo] developer starter kit.

 ## Develop

-If you wish to develop and run this project locally, run the following commands:
+If you wish to develop and run this project locally, execute the following commands:

 ```bash
 git clone https://github.com/deckgo/demo